wolfeidau/wolfeidau_site/_posts/2011-05-26-using-apache-cxf-and-maven-with-a-proxy-server.md

      </proxy>
 {% endhighlight %}

-Whenever you invoke any tests or calls which invoke wsdl2java you will need to pass the proxy settings in as previously described.
+Whenever you invoke any tests or calls which invoke `wsdl2java` you will need to pass the proxy settings in as previously described.
 {% highlight bash %}
 $ mvn -Dhttp.proxyHost=proxy -Dhttp.proxyPort=8080 package
 {% endhighlight %}

-When running any tests or routines which use Apache CXF driven web services you will need the condiut configured, in this example it is global and applies to all http connections.
+When running any tests or routines which use Apache CXF driven web services you will need the conduit configured, in this example it is global and applies to all http connections.
 {% highlight xml %}
 <http-conf:conduit name="*.http-conduit">
     <http-conf:client ProxyServer="squid.wolfe.id.au" ProxyServerPort="3128"/>